cdli-gh/annodoc/index.md

 Annotation of possession requires co-indexing of arguments.
 This is not covered by the dependency annotation as this leads to non-projective structures.
 Argument co-indexing is left as a future extension for the DEPRELS column of CoNLL-U.

+> Note: The taglist on the syntax folder at GDrive recommended `nmod` also for possessives.

 ### Vocative: voc

 The vocative identifies the addressee of the following statements with a noun phrase without case marking.
-(Does not exist in administrative texts.)

 ~~~ conllu
 1	{d}gilgamec2	gilgamec2	Gilgamec	_	_	3	voc	_	_